 The Commission has worked with Alta Planning + Design to collect GIS mapping data representing the region’s existing tourism infrastructure including: outdoor activities, cultural landmarks, downtown centers, recreation/leisure locations, food/beverage sources, historic sites, accommodations, music venues, , farm locations, bike and pedestrian infrastructure, and more.

 Within the Economic Development Strategy: Goal 2, Strategy T.3: Conduct Regional Asset Mapping of the Tourism Industry calls for a tourism consortium to develop a marketing plan for the region’s tourism assets and establish an evaluation tool to measure the impact of the hospitality and tourism industry.
 The data collected will make it possible for the future group to create an asset map which they can use to assist in developing a marketing plan, public awareness campaign, and evaluation tool for the region’s tourism industry.
-The Commission will soon work with the stakeholders in the tourism industry to develop the tourism consortium.

 While viewing the data, feel free to brainstorm ways it can be utilized to serve your needs, identify things that are missing, and provide any other suggestions, comments or concerns to Project Manager Ben Farmer or Senior Planner Karyl Fuller.